 Trafficking in Women and Children is the gravest form of abuse and

-to some destination or the other and are forced to lead
+to some destination or the other and are forced to lead lives of slavery.

-Article 23, in the Fundamental Rights section of the constitution, prohibits
+23, in the Fundamental Rights section of the constitution, prohibits

 "traffic in human beings and other similar forms of forced labor".
 Though

-trafficking necessarily involves movement /transportation, of a person by means of
+trafficking necessarily involves movement /transportation, of a person by

+increase with globalization.
 Increasing profit with little or no risk,

 organized activities, low priority in law enforcement etc., aggravate the

 generated through trafficking in arms and drugs.